Currently into:

 It also raises the question: Like many artists, I personally don't draw hands anatomically correct.
 It's not a skill I possess.
 Does that make my art of lesser value?
 What makes "good" art "good"?
 Because if you use the argument that gen AI doesn't replicate reality as it is or it doesn't follow some specific art principle and that makes its art bad, then you're also putting down a lot of artists who don't match that criteria too.

 What makes art good or bad or what even is art are important conversations.
 Once again, I need to point out that they're philosophical and they don't have clear, subjective answers.
-Saying AI is not art because (insert some characteristic it has here) or saying AI is of bad quality/of worse quality than human made art because (insert some characteristic it has here) are not useful arguments!
+Saying AI art is not art because (insert some characteristic it has here) or saying AI art is of bad quality/of worse quality than human made art because (insert some characteristic it has here) are not useful arguments!

 Arguments I wish artists would focus on more: